 This could be incredibly valuable if you’re looking to rebuild your score after a few bad years.

-LifeLock: Best for Protecting Your Children
+#3.
+LifeLock: Best Dark Web Monitoring to Protect Your Children

 LifeLock is an industry veteran that offers customers in-depth credit monitoring capabilities, such as dark web sweeps and kid-specific PII monitoring.